-Find out about organisations, support groups, books, videos and other resources to help you cope with bone cancer and treatment.
+There are organisations, support groups, books, videos and other resources to help you cope with bone cancer and its treatment.

 Bone cancer support organisations

-This organistaion provides information, support and counselling for people with primary bone cancer and their families.
-They promote reseach into the causes and treatment of primary bone cancer in particular osteosarcoma and Ewing's sarcoma.
+This organisation provides information, support and counselling for people with primary bone cancer and their families.
+They promote research into the causes and treatment of primary bone cancer, in particular osteosarcoma and Ewing sarcoma.

 Telephone: 0113 258 5934